Azure-Samples/key-vault-java-authentication/README.md

 4. [Use an authentication file](https://github.com/Azure/azure-libraries-for-java/blob/master/AUTH.md#using-an-authentication-file) to authenticate to the Azure management plane.

-4. Export these environment variables into your current shell or IDE.
+4. Add these variables to pom.xml for a demo of certificate authentication.
+Note that CERTIFICATE_PASSWORD is optional depending on whether or not your .pem file requires a certificate.
 ```
     <systemProperties>
         <systemProperty>